Becoming a Geologist

 Not The Pet

 One might get the idea I was Mr. Berry’s “pet” from the above stories.
 Actually, he didn’t know me from Adam.
-This was just the kind of thing he did when any kid showed any gumption.
+This was just the kind of thing he did when any kid showed interest.
 He was totally ignorant of my identity.
 I was just another curious kid.

 In fact, a few weeks after the Cherokee alphabet incident, I was summoned to his office for a reaming meant for another kid who possessed my exact first and last name.
 It took a full 5 minutes of stammering to convince him it was a case of mistaken identity.
 It was a narrow escape, as corporal punishment was still the rage then, and he was quite familiar with dealing it out.